Mainpuri district

 Mainpuri district (/hi/) is one of the districts in the Agra division of Uttar Pradesh, India.
 Mainpuri town is the district headquarters.
+Mainpuri is located in the southwestern part of Uttar Pradesh, within the Agra division.
+It is situated in the Ganges-Yamuna Doab region.
 It consists of six tehsils, namely Mainpuri, Bhongaon, Karhal, Kishni, Kurawali and Ghiror.

 Mainpuri forms part of the ancient legendary region of Lord Krishna's land called Braj.
 It is bounded on the north by Etah district, on the east by the districts Farrukhabad and Kannauj, on the south by Etawah district and on the west by the districts Firozabad and Etah.
 It lies between north latitude 260 53′ to 270 31′ and east longitude 780 27′ to 790 26′.
 According to the 2011 census, Mainpuri district has a population of 1,847,194.
 The district has a population density of 670 inhabitants per square kilometre (1,700/sq mi).
 Mainpuri has a sex ratio of 876 females for every 1000 males, and a literacy rate of 78.26%.